 Our products are produced by our suppliers who may use their own third-party manufacturers.
 Our product costs and gross margins will be impacted from period to period based on the product mix we sell in any given period.
-For example, our vaporizer products tend to have a higher product cost and lower gross margins than our grinder products.
+Our vaporizer products tend to have a higher product cost and lower gross margins than our grinder products.